adrijh/livekit-sip-operator/README.md

 # livekit-sip-operator

 A Kubernetes operator that manages [LiveKit](https://livekit.io/) SIP resources declaratively.
-Define SIP inbound trunks, outbound trunks, and dispatch rules as Kubernetes custom resources, and the operator keeps them in sync with the LiveKit server.
+Define SIP inbound trunks, outbound trunks, dispatch rules, and egress configurations as Kubernetes custom resources, and the operator keeps them in sync with the LiveKit server.

+## Overview

+Instead of managing SIP resources through the LiveKit API or CLI, this operator lets you declare them as standard Kubernetes manifests.
+The operator watches for changes and reconciles them against your LiveKit server automatically.

+**Key design:** The operator itself requires no configuration.
+Each custom resource points to a LiveKit server via `spec.livekitRef`, meaning:

+- Different resources can target different LiveKit servers
+- Credentials are managed as standard Kubernetes Secrets
+- No cluster-wide LiveKit configuration is needed

 ## Custom Resources